Feminism and media: Mass media

+Intersectionality in media

+A key framework in feminist media studies is intersectionality, it examines how overlapping social identities like race, gender, class, sexuality, and ability.
+These identities shape representation and audience experience.
+This concept is introduced by Kimberlé Crenshaw in 1989 which explained how systems of oppression overlap and build unique forms of discrimination which are far from complex.

+Within media studies, intersectionality challenges the inclination to label women and group them as homogenous.
+Instead, it portrays and highlights that media representations are molded by interlocking identities.
+Gender is not the only thing that impacts and influences gender, but race, class, or sexuality influence how they are socially constructed and perceived.

 On screen media

 Social media

 In recent years, social media platforms like Twitter and Facebook have led to widespread discussion on issues ranging from domestic abuse to street harassment, catcalling, and abortion.
 In 2012, feminists in Turkey created Facebook groups to organize and mobilize protests and marches against legislation of a nationwide abortion ban.
 Feminists in other parts of the European Union began to take notice and promoted the issue in their respective Facebook groups and the legislation was eventually dropped from the legislative agenda.

 In the wake of the Ray Rice domestic abuse scandal, in which video evidence showed the Baltimore Ravens running back knocking his then fiancée, Janay Palmer, unconscious, writer Beverly Gooden started the Twitter hashtag #WhyIStayed.
 This hashtag highlighted personal experiences of herself and other women who stayed in abusive relationships.
 This quickly spawned subsequent hashtags including #WhyILeft which many used to describe the final incident of abuse or reason for leaving.